Arya Poonkani: Myth

 According to the myths, Arya Poonkani was born as the daughter of Aryapattar and Aryapattathi.
 As she grew up, she became obsessed with ornaments and jewels.

 Arya Poonkani and her brothers, who were travelling in search of pearls for her marriage, got caught in a storm and were separated by a shipwreck.
 They took hold of the wreckage of the wrecked ship and spent seven days at sea, and on the eighth day they all came ashore.
 When they reached the shore, they separated from each other.

 Arya Poonkani, worried by the sea, sees Bappiriyan, a Muslim sailor going in a small boat in the sea.
 At first he ignores Arya Poonkani's call for help, but she surprises him with her magical skills and takes Bappiriyan with her to rush his brothers.
-Finally thay find her brothers in Venmalatinkara, but they were not ready to go with her and decided to settle there.
+Finally they find her brothers in Venmalatinkara, but they were not ready to go with her and decided to settle there.
 Then Arya Poonkani and Bappiriyan continues the journey and reaches the Kooran hills on the North Malabar coast.
 There they are enshrined in the Thaliparamba Kaithakeel temple.
 After the shrine in Thaliparamba, many other shrines built across the North Malabar region.